EdmundGoodman/edmundgoodman.github.io/content/posts/github_token_authentication.md

 ## How do I use it on my computer?

 Once you have generated a token, you need to add it to the machine you intend to use it on.
-There are various ways to do this, and which way depends on what your threat vectors are, and how much setup you are willing to do.

-In this tutorial, we will use the git credential `store` helper.
+There are various ways to do this, but in this tutorial we will use the git credential `store` helper.
 This stores the token in a plaintext format in your home directory.
 This is not an ideal solution, but since the file permissions are set to only be readable to your user account, and tokens can easily be revoked if compromised, it is probably an acceptable amount of risk for personal systems.
 Depending on your threat vectors and the type of system being used, this may be an unacceptable level of risk, in which case you should investigate a different storage strategy.

 To store your token, in a terminal type {{< footnote "4" "<https://stackoverflow.com/a/64632086>" >}}: